Accreditation & Awards

 The Ontario Public Library Guidelines Program has been established by the public library community to recognize excellence in library service.
 A library is judged and rated on over 100 guidelines that evaluate library services, resources, planning and policy.
 Leeds and the Thousand Islands Public Library is proud of this achievement and strives to maintain these high provincial standards of service, administration and infrastructure.

-“The Ontario Public Library Guidelines are developed by the Ontario public library community to help improve the quality of public library service across the province.
-The Guidelines are important not only for libraries pursuing accreditation but as a process for boards, CEOs, and library staff to assess their governance, management, and services against best practices.
-Libraries can work with the guidelines to develop a comprehensive process and plan for improvement.
+"The Guidelines are important not only for libraries pursuing accreditation but as a process for boards, CEOs, and library staff to assess their governance, management, and services against best practices." — Ontario Public Library Guidelines Monitoring and Accreditation Council

 The full guidelines can be found at Ontario Public Library Guidelines - Monitoring & Accreditation Council